oracle/oci-grafana-metrics/README.md

 * Install Grafana and the OCI Metrics plugin on a Linux host using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linux.md).

+* Install Grafana and the OCI Metrics plugin on Grafana Cloud using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/grafanacloud.md).

 * Install Grafana and the OCI Metrics plugin on a MacOS host using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/macos.md).

 * Install Grafana and the OCI Metrics plugin on a virtual machine in Oracle Cloud Infrastructure using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linuxoci.md).